-Russian-born Natasha Novitskaia is a dramatic mezzo soprano on her way to an important career as a true Verdi mezzo, excelling as well in repertoire such as Dalila, Santuzza, Lyubasha and many of the important Russian mezzo roles.
+Russian-born Natasha Novitskaia’s most recent success was in the annual Sergio Franchi Memorial Gala in front of 4000 people in Stonington, Connecticutt.
+In April she appeared in her Carnegie Hall debut where she was a featured guest artist in an Opera Gala honoring the career of the great Italian tenor Giuseppe Giacomini.
+She will appear again in the Giacomini Gala to be held in Italy this coming season.
+Natasha is a dramatic mezzo-soprano on her way to an important career as a true Verdi mezzo, also excelling in repertoire such as Dalila, Santuzza, and Lyubasha and in many of the important Russian mezzo roles as well as in Wagner (Erda, Fricka, and Waltraude).
 Her early music education was in classical piano and singing, and she received her degree from St. Petersburg University.
 She holds a Bachelor’s Degree in Music and Vocal Performance.

 Her first teacher in the United States was Ellen Faull, former Professor of Voice at the Juilliard School in New York City.
 She also has worked with Martina Arroyo, Steve Crawford, Klaus Sallmann (Berlin), Grace Bumbry, Sherrill Milnes, and Marcello Giordani and is working currently with Jonathan Kelly of the MET, Craig Ketter, and Richard Barker in Italy.

 She is a prizewinner of the 2011 Barry Alexander International Vocal Competition and semifinalist in the American Prize Competition.
 Although she began her career as a lyric-spinto soprano, her voice transitioned from soprano to dramatic mezzo about four years ago.